ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ripe: Take boiled linseed oil and stir in It piil­
 erizwl charcoal to a consistency of paiuU I at
 H coat of this over the timber, aud there isi not a
-mau that will live to see it rotteu
+mau that will live to see it rotteu, Cor. &#x27;Fearc
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/khi_allen_ver02%2Fdata%2Fsn82015484%2F00294555651%2F1874092401%2F0252.jp2/pct:2.861891,84.933240,12.887740,6.647927/!600,600/0/default.jpg"/>
 </td>